treet246/CRUD/README.md

 Simple PHP CRUD application

-Coded with PHP this program Creates, Reads, Updates and Deltes records in database.
+Coded with PHP this program Creates, Reads, Updates and Deletes records in database.

 Syddel Worrell